sigmf/SigMF/sigmf-spec.md

 ## Specification

-This specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.
+The SigMF specification fundamentally describes two types of information: datasets, and metadata associated with those datasets.
+Taken together, a dataset with its SigMF metadata is a `SigMF recording`.

 Datasets, for purposes of this specification, are sets of digital samples.
 The samples may be created by digital synthesis (i.e., simulation) or by an